If you’re sending cold emails in 2026, there’s a good chance you’ve heard of TrulyInbox.

 Want to control how many warm-up emails go out each day?
 Adjust reply rates?
 Set quiet hours?
 You can do all that if you're on a higher plan.
 The customization is there, but it’s not included in the basic tier.
 Still, for teams who need more control, this flexibility is a big plus.

-This is a standout feature.
+This is a new direction they started moving to after Mailivery introduced this pricing model.
 Unlike most tools that charge per inbox, TrulyInbox lets you connect as many as you want on every plan.
 That’s a huge win for agencies or solo senders juggling multiple domains.

 The forever-free plan gives you 10 warm-up emails per day.
 It’s not massive, but it’s enough to test things out or keep a low-volume inbox active.
-And it’s not a gimmicky 7-day trial either.
-You can use it as long as you want.
+The main downside of the free plan is the 10% reply rate limit.

 The free tier is generous in spirit, but if you're warming more than one inbox or sending at scale, 10 emails per day won't cut it.
 Most users outgrow it pretty quickly.